uswds/uswds-site/_components/icon-list.md

           <strong>Required actions or verification lists.</strong> Use an icon list to display required actions or items that users can reference to verify they've completed necessary tasks.
         </li>
         <li>
           <strong>Formatting for print.</strong> Users may wish to print a page and use it as a manual checklist.
-The icon list provides additional customization usually only available in flat document file types (ie. pdf, jpg, .gif).
+The icon list provides additional customization usually only available in flat document file types (e.g., pdf, jpg, .gif).
 Use this component to ensure the page can be printed from the browser and maintain the desired format and design.
         </li>
       </ul>
       <h4>When to consider something else</h4>